 Single-Storey Extension Costs in 2024

 A single-storey extension is a popular choice for adding extra space to your home.
 In 2024, the average cost per square metre ranges from £1,800 to £2,500.
 So, if you’re considering a 20-square-metre extension, you might expect to pay between £36,000 and £50,000.
 These figures include materials, labour, and basic finishes.
+If you’re considering a compact solution, a 3 meter house extension is a popular choice that can significantly enhance your living space without overwhelming your budget.

 Double-Storey Extension Expenses

 Adding a double-storey extension provides even more space and can be more cost-effective per square metre.
 The average cost per square metre is slightly lower, ranging from £1,500 to £2,200.
 For a double-storey extension of 40 square metres (20 square metres per floor), you might be looking at £60,000 to £88,000.
+If you’re considering a larger expansion, understanding the 2nd storey extension cost UK is crucial.
+Typically, adding a second floor can be more cost-effective than expanding horizontally, depending on the complexity of the design.

 The place you want to alter and expand will determine the house extension cost you bear, so let’s take a look at the numbers for different rooms.